 * Weak BoJ auction lifts euro zone yields

-LONDON, Oct 1 (Reuters) - Euro zone bond yields extended their move higher on Tuesday after a subdued auction of Japanese government bonds, while the market mostly ignored an expected weak reading of the region's inflation rate.
+LONDON, Oct 1 (Reuters) - Euro zone bond yields extended their move higher on Tuesday after a weak auction of Japanese government bonds, while investors focused on upcoming inflation data that if weak would send traders back into government debt.

-Peter Chatwell, rates strategist at Mizuho bank, said falling inflation expectations "should be something to worry about" and should be enough to "allow the market to firm up."
+Weakening energy prices and inflation expectations "should be something to worry about" and while the number alone won't be sufficient to cause a rally in bonds, it should be enough to "allow the market to firm up", Chatwell said.

 Yields on Italian bonds, which have seen a dramatic contraction since August as investors welcomed the formation of a government deemed more fiscally responsible than the last, edged up slightly .

-Analysts said the key focus this week is on the launch of the euro short-term rate ESTR, a new interbank lending rate that will be published for the first time on Wednesday, as the ECB ceases to publish EONIA, the current overnight benchmark.
+Analysts said the key focus this week is on the launch of the euro short-term rate ESTR, a new inter-bank lending rate which will be published for the first time on Wednesday, as the ECB ceases to publish EONIA, the current overnight benchmark.
+(Editing by Alison Williams)